 This is why I have so many friends with dysfunctional relationships.
 They’ll end up with someone out of scarcity.
 They’re afraid to be alone, they’re afraid they won’t meet anyone else, they’re afraid they’re getting too old to start over, or to meet some ridiculous time line they’ve created.
 So they stick with someone they’re not totally satisfied with, but who they’re comfortable with, and who they know they can tolerate, for the time being.

 Eventually their true feeling come out.
-They’re not happy and even if they wont acknowledge it consciously, they begin to lash out.
+They’re not happy, and even if they wont acknowledge it consciously, they begin to lash out.
 The little things begin to add up and they cannot repress their true feelings forever.
-That’s when the fighting, arguing, and irritability start coming threw.
+That’s when the fighting, arguing, and irritability start coming through.
 But if the insecurities still aren’t addressed and they don’t face their irrational fears, they may just carry on this way forever.
 It’s no way to live.

 Also common in these situations are jealousy, attempts to control, starting fights and drama just to feel wanted, or for attention, overcompensating for lack of self-confidence with a contrived, stuck up attitude, the constant need for validation outside of the relationship, to whatever extent that person requires, and many other forms of abuse that you can typically see on reality television, or in the lives of those close to you.

 When you address these issues, when you understand the root of them, and you eliminate them from your life all together, you begin to have minimal tolerance of these traits in other people.
 You can see right through it because you’ve already identified it within yourself and took the necessary action to change.
 If you see someone who has yet to do that, to you it’s extremely trivial and childish.
 It can also be repulsive and drive you away.